cupixrnd/cupix-api/Ply and mesh.md

 <br>

-## Download ply and mesh of the pointcloud
+## Download the ply and mesh of the pointcloud

 `GET /pointclouds/{id}/resources/{kind}/download`
 <a id="opIdpointcloud_download_pointcloud_resource"></a>